 If I am going to spend the money for surplus magazines, then buy the anti-tilt followers, why not just buy a new P-mag to start with?

-The Military Arms Channel on youtube has posted another excellent video, this time its about what gun should someone buy post election?
+The Military Arms Channel on YouTube has posted another excellent video, this time its about what gun should someone may prefer in a post Democrat election?

 For most of you the information covered in the video is very basic and boring.
 It goes back to whether the shooter likes the AK-47 or the AR-15 better.